HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

 \section{Human Subject Studies}

-A user study was run to test the effectiveness of the proposed approach using the same environment presented above.
-The goal of the study was to evaluate the performance of the human-robot team with different communication abilities (active, passive, both active and passive) and compare the difference to a robot only approach.
+An IRB-approved user study \footnote{University of Colorado Boulder IRB Protocol \# 20-0587, approved 29 Jan 2021} was run to test the effectiveness of the proposed approach using the same environment presented in Section III.
+The goal of the study was to evaluate the performance of the human-robot team with different communication abilities and compare the difference to an approach where the robot searches without human assistance.
+Communication modes include a \textit{passive} operator that opportunistically provides observations to the robot, an \textit{active} operator that can be directly queried by the robot, and a mixed, \textit{both} approach where the operator provides information and responds to queries.

 The study was devised as a within-subjects experiment, which tested a total of 36 subjects with varying levels of experience with autonomy and UAS.
 Subjects were tasked with assisting the drone in capturing the target in each of three scenarios.
-They could observe the landscape for the target, or signs of the target, using seven different camera views distributed across the environment.
+They could observe the landscape for the target, or signs of the target, using seven different camera views distributed across the environment as seen in Figure \ref{fig:bothAnnotated}.
 Sketches could be added on an accompanying 2D map at any time, which also displayed the drone’s location and previous path.

-In the active only scenario, the subject could volunteer information only when requested by the robot.
+In the \textit{active} only scenario, the subject could volunteer information only when requested by the robot.
 For example, the robot could ask \say{Is the target North of the Farm?}, to which the user could respond \say{Yes}, \say{No} or \say{I don’t know}.
 The passive only scenario allows the subject to provide information without request whenever possible.
 This modality offered the subject the ability to provide positive or negative information about the target (is/is not), relative location (Near, Inside, North, South, East, West) and the associated sketch (\say{The target is inside the mountains}).
 Finally, the active/passive scenario combined the capabilities in the previous two other scenarios, allowing bi-directional communication between the robot and subject where the robot queried the user and the subject provided additional information as they saw fit.
-Unlike the work described in previous sections, subjects were unable to provide observations regarding the target's mode of travel (walking or driving), in order to simplify the interaction.

-Analysis of the results from the simulated user studies leads us to posit the six following hypotheses for the human subject studies.
-Hypotheses 1,2,3 and 4 relate to objective measures whereas H5 and H6 correspond to subjective measures.
+Analysis of the results from the simulated user studies leads us to posit the six following hypotheses for the human subject studies. \textbf{H1-H4} relate to objective measures whereas \textbf{H5} and \textbf{H6} correspond to subjective measures:

 \textbf{H1}: Respectively incremental human input for the three scenarios, from active only, passive only, and active/passive will improve task performance.

 \textbf{H2}: There exists a favorable frequency of human sketch input, such that too many sketches result in inefficient algorithmic planning and performance and too few sketches do not provide sufficient localization of the target.